zorggn/LoveTracker/readme.md

 - Implement Org-03 (and Org-01 if specs can be inferred/gathered) playback.

 - Eventual support for other modules (or not, time will tell.)
+- Formats i aim to understand and work on:

+	- MOD (Started, but oh god is it a flustercluck)
+	- AHX/HVL (Started, but need to understand source before it can be more cleanly implemented)